 If you’re a lucky owner of a Continental M7, MC15000 or MC9450, there is now a Janome Workbook for all THREE models.
 Each book explores tips, tricks, plus step-by-step instructions and projects to get the most out of your machine.

-Start off the New Year right by showing the world your sewing pride.
-Our Sewing is a Real Life Survival Skill emblem is available as a finished sew-on patch.
-Just $5.99 including free shipping in the US.
+Show the world your sewing pride.
+Our Sewing is a Real Life Survival Skill embroidered emblem is available as a finished sew-on patch.
+It’s just $5.99 in our S4H Etsy shop, including free shipping in the US.

 Hurry – the BIG savings on this amazing software ends 11/30/20!
 If you already love machine embroidery, your next step is embroidery software.
 Seeing your own art come to life with stitches and thread is mesmerizing.